 Roban attends forum focused on unlocking climate finance

-Islands on the frontline of climate change must see themselves as trailblazers, the Deputy Premier told a forum in Brussels, where he highlighted the importance of sustainably managing oceans.
+Islands on the front line of climate change must see themselves as trailblazers, the Deputy Premier told a forum in Brussels, where he highlighted the importance of sustainably managing oceans.

-Walter Roban is attending a five-day conference focused on identifying new funding methods for resilience-building projects in European Union and British overseas countries and territories.
+Walter Roban is attending a five-day conference focused on identifying new funding methods for resilience-building projects in the European Union and British overseas countries and territories.

 The Climate Finance Forum in the Belgian capital was organised by the Green Overseas programme, funded by the EU under the 11th European Development Fund.